s2seweis/upload-retrieve-images/client/README.md

 - read: hot to avoid that some state will be rendered again
 - try to finish the single image component
 - go to the image collection component

+- useEffect Hook for dispach the state to the useState hook